bdurkee/resolve-lite/doc/nullable_vs_notnull.md

 </dependency>
 ```

-After some fluctuation, I think I've settled on a somewhat consistent convention
-for what to place these annotations on, and where.
+After some fluctuation, I think I've settled on a somewhat consistent convention for how and where to use these (somewhat?) effectively.

 ###